- Majors & Minors

 Practical skills for all fields

 You'll learn to analyze, write, persuade and examine both sides of an argument—allowing you to approach your life critically while improving yourself and the world around you.
+You'll also be well-versed in cooperative reasoning, giving you the ability to talk rationally with people who disagree with you.
+Adding one of our interdisciplinary minors help you gain an even better understanding of important topics in today’s world.

 Philosophy graduates have the highest acceptance rate among humanities majors into medical school, outscore all other students on the LSATs, GMAT and GREs, and have one of the fastest salary growth rates.
 The most successful mutual funds in the country are run by philosophy graduates.